-Photographs should be stored in cool, low humidity, well-ventilated low light space.
+Photographs, or pictures, should be stored in cool, low humidity, well-ventilated low light space.
 If too much heat or humidity is present, mold and mildew will grow, possibly causing severe damage to the photographs.
 Preventing damage before it happens slows down or prevents the need for substantial photograph restoration.
 Storing photographs in areas where rapid temperature or humidity changes occur can lead to condensation which not only encourages mold growth but can also cause the emulsion to separate from the support and stick to other surfaces.
 Ideally photographs should be stored at 68 degrees Fahrenheit while color photographs and film negatives should be stored in cooler temperatures at about 30 – 40 degrees.
 Humidity should be maintained at 30 – 40%.
 Photographs should not be stored in basements or attics, where temperature or humidity can fluctuate greatly and potential water damage may occur from flooding or leaking roofs.

-The manner in which photographs are stored is as important as where they are kept.
+The manner in which photographs, or pictures, are stored is as important as where they are kept.
 By their very nature, photographs are light-sensitive.
 For this reason photographs should be stored in light-tight boxes, folios or albums to delay the need for photo restoration.
 These storage containers should be made of chemically stable paper or plastics.
 Film negatives can be stored in buffered enclosures but these should be kept separate from printed photographs.
 Storing them in separate locations is a good idea since the images could become damaged by fire or flood and reprints can be made from negatives.
 Consider scanning and copying your important photographs on a CD and separately storing a copy in case of fire or flood.
 Albums should be made of acid free paper and should not have self-adhesive pages as these can cause discoloration.
 Archival photo corners are an excellent way to attach photos to pages without applying any adhesive to the actual photograph.
 It is suggested that even albums be stored in acid-free, tightly sealed boxes as the gelatin often used in photographic emulsions is attractive food for insects.